-Human Geography focusing on innovation and sustainable development
+Associate Professor in Human Geography focusing on innovation studies.

 The person appointed to the advertised position will have specific responsibility for teaching courses in the Master in Entrepreneurship, Innovation and Society and take part in the further development of the master program.
 The successful candidate must also be willing to teach courses in human geography at bachelor and master’s levels in accordance with the relevant curriculum as well as to take part in further developing the various teaching programs at the Department.
 The Associate Professor will participate in work connected to student exams without special remuneration.

 The Associate Professor will take an active part in developing the Department’s research activities, including actively recruiting PhD candidates.
 He or she will also have the right and obligation to carry out research within his/her academic field, including to contribute to, and develop the relevant research groups and strategic fields.
 He or she will be jointly responsible for academic matters together with academic as well as administrative staff in the Department.
 The Associate Professor is expected to adjust to changes and developments within the discipline and/or the organizational changes concerning activities at NTNU.

 The position of Associate Professor requires university education at doctoral level in human geography and comprehensive research experience within innovation studies.

 The position of Associate Professor requires PhD in human geography and a track record of internationally published research including works in innovation studies.

 Emphasis will be placed on ability and experience in initiating and leading research and development of the field of area.
 Strong emphasis will be placed on publication of research results in recognized international journals within the subject area.
 Particular focus is placed on academic work during the past five years, excluding statutory leave (depending on the disciplinary tradition).